lorenzo-delsignore/pointclouds-search-engine/README.md

 The dataset used to train the models is ShapeNet, which is a large-scale dataset of 3D shapes (ref. https://shapenet.org/).

 # Dataset loading
-Apache Spark was used for data engineering to load the dataset (.parequet files) and perform data exploration and data visualization.
+Apache Spark was used for data engineering to load the dataset (.parquet files) and perform data exploration and data visualization.

 # Models